Procurement consultancy in the energy sector

-The energy industry is undergoing significant change.
-The aim is to achieve completely CO2-neutral production by 2050 – as envisaged in the European Union’s Green Deal – while keeping energy costs at a competitive level that is also acceptable to end consumers.
+The energy industry is undergoing unprecedented change.
+The aim is to produce completely carbon-neutral energy by 2050 – as envisaged in the European Union’s Green Deal – while keeping energy costs at a competitive level that is also acceptable to end consumers.

 Our services in the energy sector

-The complete shift to energy resources without a carbon footprint requires huge investments.
-The International Energy Agency (IEA) has calculated that energy companies will have to invest four trillion dollars worldwide by 2030 to achieve full decarbonisation by 2050.
+The complete shift to energy sources without a carbon footprint requires huge investments.
+The International Energy Agency (IEA) has calculated that energy companies will need to invest four trillion dollars globally by 2030 to achieve full decarbonization by 2050.

 Learn more about intelligent supplier management and innovation partnerships.

-Companies from the oil and gas sectors are adapting business models and cost structures to the changing demand.
-At the same time, the development of new, sustainable business models for companies from the oil and gas sectors is leading to new challenges in procurement.
+Companies in the oil and gas sectors are adapting business models and cost structures to changing demand.
+At the same time, the development of new, sustainable business models is leading to new procurement challenges for companies in the industry.